Cannabis trichomes: potency, quality and harvest time

 What are cannabis trichomes?

 Cannabis trichomes are tiny, hair-like structures found on the surface of the cannabis plant.
-They play a crucial role in the production and storage of cannabis' main chemical compounds.
-These compounds include cannabinoids such as THC (tetrahydrocannabinol) and CBD (cannabidiol), which are responsible for the psychoactive and therapeutic properties of the plant.
-In addition, trichomes produce terpenes and flavonoids, which determine the characteristic aroma and taste of cannabis.
+They play a crucial role in the production and storage of the main chemical compounds of cannabis.
+These compounds include cannabinoids such as THC (tetrahydrocannabinol) and CBD (cannabidiol) which are responsible for the psychoactive and therapeutic properties of the plant.
+In addition, trichomes produce terpenes and flavonoids that determine the characteristic aroma and flavour of cannabis.
 Trichomes also serve as a protective mechanism for the plant by protecting it from UV radiation, pests and other threats.
-Without trichomes, cannabis would not be able to produce its unique effects, as they are the main source of active compounds.
+Without trichomes, cannabis would not be able to develop its unique effects as they are the main source of the active ingredients.

 Where to find them: Structure and distribution

-Trichomes are found on all above-ground parts of the cannabis plant, including the flowers, leaves and stems.
-However, the highest concentration of trichomes is found on the flowers of female plants, as these contain the most cannabinoids and terpenes.
+Trichomes are found on all above-ground parts of the cannabis plant, including the Flowers, leaves and stems.
+However, the highest concentration of trichomes is found on the Flowers of female plants, as these contain the most cannabinoids and terpenes.
 Under the microscope, trichomes appear like tiny mushrooms with a stalk and a spherical tip containing the gland.
 These glands are the production sites for the valuable chemical compounds.
 The density and distribution of trichomes can vary depending on the cannabis strain and growing conditions, with some strains being particularly rich in trichomes.
-A high trichome content on the flowers can be an indication of high potency and quality of the plant.
+A high trichome content on the Flowers can be an indication of a high potency and quality of the plant.

 Types of cannabis trichomes